Tarsiciosh/EssentialFeed/NOTES.md

 - create Shared Presentation/ResourceLoadingView (cut and paste the old one)
 - rename and move also ResouceLoadingViewModel
 [rename and move ResourceLoadingView and ResouceLoadingViewModel to Shared module]
-- repeate the same for ResourceErrorView and ResourceErrorView (do it manually cause it failed) [rename and move ..]
+- repeate the same for ResourceErrorView and ResourceErrorViewModel (do it manually cause it failed) [rename and move ResourceErrorView and ViewModel to Shared module]
 - in FeedPresenterTests (now the goal is to implement the FeedPresenter using the generic one)
 T) test_map_createsViewModels
 - create a feed and pass it to the FeedPresenter map function